Contact Regis Admissions

 How can an applicant prepare for the HSPT?

 Apart from getting a good night's sleep, he should familiarize himself with the format of the test.
-There are prep books available with sample questions, and there is a helpful video about preparing for the exam at the bottom of the Test section of this website.
+There are prep books available with sample questions, and there is a helpful video about preparing for the exam at the bottom of the Scholarship Exam section of this website.

 Does an applicant need an admissions ticket for the Regis Scholarship Exam?